(July 2016 to December 2016)

 –Batman Vol. 3 #9-11 (“I AM SUICIDE”)

 Gotham Girl is still suffering mental anguish caused by the lasting effects of using her draining powers and having been mind-attacked by Psycho-Pirate.
 In fact, only the Psycho-Pirate can return the poor girl back to normal.
-As Claire recovers at Wayne Manor, Bruce and Alfred discuss whether or not to accept Amanda Waller’s offer to help infiltrate Santa Prisca.
+Bruce sits by Claire at bedside in Wayne Manor, chatting with her a bit—a scene also shown via flashback from Batman Vol. 3 #20.
+While Claire rests, Bruce and Alfred discuss whether or not to accept Amanda Waller’s offer to help infiltrate Santa Prisca.
 Ultimately, Bruce decides the mission is a go.
 But this mission won’t involve the regular Bat Family.
 Batman is going to recruit a team of Arkham super-villains either mostly rehabilitated or worthy of redemption.
 After doing some research and communicating with both Commissioner Gordon and Jeremiah Arkham, Batman comes up with his team: the original Ventriloquist (Arnold Wesker), Bronze Tiger, Punch, Jewelee, and Catwoman.
 (Batman feels he can control Ventriloquist, he knows and trusts Bronze Tiger and Catwoman, and likes that lovers Punch and Jewelee have connections to Santa Prisca.)
 Of this bunch, Punch is outside of Arkham, but Batman has a plan to lure him into the fold.
 He leaks to the underworld that Jewelee will be released into Batman’s custody, which prompts the villain, a recent Santa Prisca Prison escapee, to take out Gordon and disguise himself as the commissioner.
 Batman walks the Arkham hallways collecting his team—passing rejects like Tweedle-Dum, Tweedle-Dee, Condiment King, Kite Man, Calendar Man, and Saturn Girl—before gathering his group, including Punch, who is exposed as the fake Gordon strolling at his side.
 In the final cell, Batman recruits Catwoman.
 After coming up with a detailed plan, and brokering special deals for each villain should the plan succeed (as referenced in Batman Vol. 3 #13-14), Batman accompanies his team to Santa Prisca.
 While Catwoman and Ventriloquist secretly infiltrate the island nation, Batman forms a bold diversion by targeting Bane’s army head-on.
 After crashing a Batplane, Batman fights hundreds of men, getting beaten to a pulp and thrown before a nude Bane, who has quit using Venom but still looks jacked.
+(The crashing of the Batplane and nude fistfight are also shown via flashback from Batman Vol. 3 #20.)
 Bane knees Batman in the back, tweaking his spine.
 He then throws him into a rat-filled watery pit.
 Batman somehow snaps his own spine back into place and escapes, opening an outer hatch on the prison wall to let in Catwoman and Ventriloquist.
 Meanwhile, Bronze Tiger delivers a “captive” Punch and Jewelee to Bane (à la Leia delivering a “captive” Chewbacca to Jabba the Hutt).
 As Bronze Tiger stands before Bane, Catwoman—having ditched Ventriloquist and tucked herself in a duct above the room—seemingly breaks from the plan and double-crosses Batman.
 (Of course, all of this is actually part of Batman’s plan.)
 She swings down, chokes-out Bronze Tiger, and fake slashes the throats of Punch and Jewelee—all while monologuing to Bane about Batman’s secret plan.
 In exchange for this “betrayal,” Catwoman asks Bane for a plane and money so she can disappear forever.
 Batman, also hidden in the ceiling ducts above, watches with concern.
 (Clearly, Catwoman is acting as part of Batman’s plan, but her acting is going a little too far for Batman’s comfort.)

 –Batman Vol. 3 #12-13 (“I AM SUICIDE” Continued…)